BLOG

 How does Intuit Enterprise Suite pricing compare to Gravity Software?

-Gravity Software’s pricing model is based on the number of users and entities in increments.
+Gravity Software pricing is structured around user and entity requirements, allowing organizations to scale as operational complexity grows.
 A typical plan starts at $375 per month for the first user and $100 per month for five entities.
 Companies can add users for $275 per person; however, many companies find their users need read-only access, which is only $40 per month.

-Gravity Software offers flexible and competitive pricing, tailored to fit the needs of mid-sized companies with multiple entities.
+Gravity Software offers scalable pricing designed to support organizations managing multiple entities without the overhead often associated with traditional enterprise ERP systems.
 For businesses already using the Microsoft Power Platform (on which Gravity Software is built), there are special pricing advantages.
 Additionally, Gravity Software provides discounted rates for qualified nonprofit organizations.
-This makes it an affordable solution for businesses seeking ERP-level capabilities without the high costs typically associated with larger ERP systems.
+This allows organizations to access ERP-level multi-entity capabilities without the operational complexity often associated with traditional enterprise ERP systems.

 How easily can you personalize the solution?